-The County has also received a bursary payment from SWR for £550 which will be distributed to the relevant clubs .
+The County has also received a bursary payment from SWR for £550 which will be distributed to the relevant clubs

 The handover of finances from Geoff Pearce to Karl Mutton has gone very well and is almost finished.
 The County thanks Geoff for all his hard work over the years and welcomes Karl on board as our new Treasurer.